 Migration steps

-3. Initiate ACAT transfer from Fidelity (M1 typically reimburses transfer fees).
+Initiate ACAT transfer from Fidelity (M1 typically reimburses incoming transfer fees on accounts of $5K+).

-4. Set up recurring deposits; M1 auto-allocates to your pie targets.
+Set up recurring deposits; M1 auto-allocates each contribution to your pie targets.

-Not for: Skip M1 if you trade actively; the single-window model is shaped for set-and-forget investors.
+Not for: Skip M1 if you trade actively, or if you hold under $10K and would not want the platform fee; the model is shaped for set-and-forget DIY investors.

 Strengths